azofeifa/FStitch/README.md

 #FStitch
-##Usage and Output
-Scientists looking to classify regions of high read density in Globab Run On sequencing will find Fast Read Stitcher (FStitch) most useful as it identifies putative nascent transcripts _de novo_<sup>1</sup>.
+Below is README for compiling, running and understanding Fast Read Stitcher (FStitch).
+This software is written primarily for scientists looking to identify putative nascent transcripts _de novo_ in Global Run-On sequencing<sup>1</sup>.
 However, users may also find this package useful as a ChIP-seq peak caller.

 ![Alt text](https://github.com/azofeifa/FStitch/blob/master/images/IGV_SNAP.png)